moni11811/viture_virtual_display/README.md

  - Add support for USB HDMI capture cards to support SBCs that don't have HDMI-in like Raspberry PIs
  - Fix errors in reverse engineered viture SDK
+ - Improve performance of the hdmi texture conversion